 In the Scientific Reports study, McMurray, Brown, and colleagues confirmed the diagnostic potential of their approach by showing that an algorithm can easily distinguish IR spectra from mouse brain cells with Huntington’s disease from spectra of healthy mouse brain cells.
 Then, they trained an algorithm to do the same with human cells.
 It worked seamlessly.

-The next test was more challenging: could spectral phenotyping diagnose Alzheimer’s against age-matched controls using easily accessible cells instead of brain cells?
+The next test was more challenging: could spectral phenotyping an Alzheimer’s disease diagnostic against age-matched controls using easily accessible cells instead of brain cells?
 They chose fibroblasts, an extremely common cell found in the skin and other connective tissue.

 Everything hinged on this experiment, as the technology would have little value if it only worked on surgically extracted brain tissue or postmortem samples.
 But at the same time, no one knew what biochemical changes, if any, occur in cells outside the brain in Alzheimer’s patients.